jsiek/deduce/doc/Reference.md

 ## Apply-To Proof (Modus Ponens)

 ```
-proof ::= "apply" proof "to" proof
+conclusion ::= "apply" proof "to" proof
 ```

 A proof of the form